shappp1/presento/README.md

 ### Build
 Just run make.
 Will be built to build/main (or build/main.exe on windows)

-NOTE: I haven't tested this on windows yet; there will probably be errors with missing DLLs.

 ## Implemented Controls
 ### Program Operation
 - Ctrl+P - start slideshow from current slide